-Those with a need for speed got to burn some rubber against Wichita Police Friday night
+Those with a need for speed got to burn some rubber against Wichita police Friday night

 And it’s for a good cause, raising awareness against illegal street racing after multiple deaths related to racing.

-“We’re trying to do everything to provide a new avenue for people to come out to race,” explained Ofc.
-Paul Cruz with WPD.
+“We’re trying to do everything to provide a new avenue for people to come out to race,” explained officer Paul Cruz.
 “We understand their need for speed.
 So if they want to come out and take advantage of being able to race one of the officers, why not?”